-The relationship with me as your coach may feel a bit safer as it is a confidential space to share anything you want, free from judgement and anyone in your life finding out.
+The relationship with me as your therapist or coach may feel a bit safer as it is a confidential space to share anything you want, free from judgement and anyone in your life finding out.
 I act as an unbiased person who truly seeks to understand your perspective and how it affects you in your surrounding world.
 Friends and family are great to share with when they are someone who reciprocates listening and caring.
 A coach is different because the only agenda is the client’s needs.

 8. Is there ever a time when you would encourage me to leave or graduate?
 Or how do I know when it’s time to end or move on, or time to stay and explore more?

-Graduation is a gratifying and sometimes sad place for the client and coach to get to as the client has met their goals, which is amazing, but also sad for the relationship to end.
+Graduation is a gratifying and sometimes sad place for the client and therapist/coach to get to as the client has met their goals, which is amazing, but also sad for the relationship to end.
 With that being said, I do encourage graduation if the client has met their goals and feels that there isn’t much more to work toward.
 I may encourage deeper work if there are re-occuring emotional aspects that are coming up that hinder future goal setting such as, anxiety, avoidance, fear, resistance.